corda/corda-solutions/bn-apps/metrics-collector/design/design.md

 provide a framework to exchange use-case specific metrics, which is currently out of scope.

-Before diving into design, it is worth to ephasise that application level metrics are different from single node metrics in distributed application context.
+Before diving into design, it is worth to emphasise that application level metrics are different from single node metrics in distributed application context.
 In distributed application program flow spans multiple machines over network, and it is possible to have poor application performance with nodes that perform outstandingly.
-That can be caused by unstable network, node chache invalidation, incorrect transaction batching, suboptimal flow sequience, etc.
+That can be caused by unstable network, node cache invalidation, incorrect transaction batching, suboptimal flow sequence, etc.

 ## Scope